KDE/documentation-develop-kde-org/content/hig/components/assistance/inline.md

 top of the form entries.

 An inline message should get inserted in the existing layout.
-Space should not be reserved for it, otherwise it becomes \"dead space\", ignored by the user.
+Space should not be reserved for it, otherwise it becomes "dead space", ignored by the user.
 An inline message should also not appear as an overlay to prevent blocking access to elements the user needs to interact with to fix the failure.

-When used for negative feedback, don\'t offer a close button.
+When used for negative feedback, don't offer a close button.
 The message panel only closes when the problem it informs about (e.g. the error) is fixed.